otto-de/flummi/README.md

 Which version should I use?
 ---------------------------

-Flummi versions starting with 5.x are intended for use with Elastic Search 5.x, flummi versions starting with 2.x should be used with elastic 2.x.
+Flummi versions starting with 7.x are intended for use with Elastic Search 6 and 7.
+Use older versions of the Library for older ES versions.

 How to use Flummi
 -----------------